LOST-STATS/lost-stats.github.io/Machine_Learning/support_vector_machine.md

 # Implementations

+## R

-Following codes describe how to implement SVM in r.
-SVM relies on ``e1071`` package.
+Following codes describe how to implement SVM in R. SVM relies on ``e1071`` package.
 To learn more about the package, check out its [CRAN page](https://cran.r-project.org/web/packages/e1071/index.html), as well as [this vignette](https://cran.r-project.org/web/packages/e1071/vignettes/svmdoc.pdf).
-Several other packages are also loaded to help us manipulate data (``dplyr``, ``tidyverse``) and plot the results (``ggplot2``).
+Several other packages are also loaded to help us manipulate data (**dplyr**, **tidyverse**) and plot the results (**ggplot2**).

 Two examples are shown below that use linear SVM and non-linear SVM respectively.
 The first example shows how to implement linear SVM.
 We start by constructing data, separating them into training and test set.
-Using the training set, we fit the data using ``svm()`` function.
-Notice that kernel argument for ``svm()`` function is specified as **linear** for our first example.
-Next, we predict the test data based on the model estimates using ``predict()`` function.
+Using the training set, we fit the data using the `svm()` function.
+Notice that kernel argument for ``svm()`` function is specified as *linear* for our first example.
+Next, we predict the test data based on the model estimates using the `predict()` function.
 The first example result suggests that only one out of 59 data points is incorrectly classified.

 The second example shows how to implement non-linear SVM.
 The data in example two is generated in a way to have data points of one class centered around the middle whereas data points of the other class spread on two sides.
-Notice that kernel argument for ``svm()`` function is specified as **radial** for our second example, based on the shape of the data.
+Notice that kernel argument for the `svm()` function is specified as **radial** for our second example, based on the shape of the data.
 The second example result suggests that only two out of 58 data points are incorrectly classified.

-## R

 ```r
 # Install and load the packages